fahadrafiqueee/MovieRecommenderSystem/README.md

 Now, we left with the columns ('movie_id','title','overview','genres', 'keywords','cast','crew').
 In Python language, "ast" techniques is applied to the genres and keywords columns and access the top 3 cast actor from the cast table and remaining actor was drop.
 Same goes with the director’s name.
 We will create a function to get the director name from crew column because there is a lot of crew names in the data as we only want the director name and remove the whitespace from the columns ( Sam Worthington, Sam Johny).
 Sometimes user enters Sam and the machine get confused that is why removing whitespace and also applied the same function for the director name, movies, caste and keywords columns and splitting each word in overview columns Adding overview, genres, keywords, cast, and crew added into one table --> "Tag" Column table has to be created because of vectorization after merging the content of all data together into one column and removing the columns overview, genres, keywords, cast and crew.

+# MODELIING: -
-#MODELIING: - Vectorization - Vectorization is a jargon term for a traditional method of turning raw data (text) into vectors of real numbers, which is the format that ML models allow.
+Vectorization - Vectorization is a jargon term for a traditional method of turning raw data (text) into vectors of real numbers, which is the format that ML models allow.
 This approach has been around since the dawn of computing, has proven to be effective in a variety of disciplines, and is currently being applied in NLP.
 Vectorization is a phase in feature extraction in Machine Learning.
 By translating text to numerical vectors, the goal is to extract some identifiable features from the text for the model to learn from.
 In this project, for modelling the dataset, Cosine similarity is used.

 #Working and Implementation of Cosine Similarity: - Cosine similarity is a metric for determining how similar documents are regardless of size.
 It estimates the cosine of the angle formed by two vectors projected in a multi-dimensional space mathematically.
 Because of the cosine similarity, even if two comparable documents are separated by the Euclidean distance (due to the size of the documents), they are likely to be oriented closer together.
 This conclude that smaller the angle, cosine similarity will be higher.

-#LIMITATIONS
+# LIMITATIONS: -

 This system can be improved by combining multiple services and open-source tools to add on some more features like giving recommendations to user by collaborative filtering to get more accurate recommendations.
 This can also be more user friendly by adding details about the recommended movies which includes crew, movie trailer, Movies (Netflix, Hotstar, HBO etc) link by which the user can directly movie to the platform which is streaming that particular movie.